Jana O'Connor, BA, MSc, RSLP, SLP(C)

 I am a private Speech-Language Pathologist (SLP) in Victoria, BC.
 I hold a Master of Science degree from the University of British Columbia (UBC), where I studied Speech-Language Pathology.
 I am certified by Speech-Language and Audiology Canada (SAC) and an active member of Speech and Hearing BC.
 I am also registered with the College of Speech and Hearing Health Professionals of BC (CSHBC) and a registered member of the Registry of Autism Services Providers (RASP) through Autism Information Services BC (AIS BC).

-As a parent of a child with Attention Deficit/Hyperactivity Disorder (ADHD), I have first-hand knowledge of the challenges faced by neurodiverse children and their parents.
-In learning strategies to help my son navigate daily life successfully, I have developed an excellent repertoire of executive functioning supports and strategies that I am excited to bring to my work as an SLP.
-Serving clients with ADHD is an area of particular interest for me and I am committed to supporting all neurodiverse children respectfully as the unique learners they are — in a way that promotes positive mental and emotional health.
+As a parent of a child with ADHD, I have first-hand knowledge of the challenges faced by neurodivergent children and their parents.
+In learning strategies to help my son navigate daily life and school successfully, I have developed an excellent repertoire of executive functioning supports and strategies that I am excited to bring to my work as an SLP.
+Serving clients with ADHD is an area of particular interest for me and I am committed to supporting all neurodivergent children respectfully and in a way that promotes mental and emotional health.

 My availability to take on new clients varies over time.
-My client hours are Tuesdays, Wednesdays, or Thursdays between 9:30am and 2:30pm.
-During these hours, I am available to travel to your home (or preferred location) for a consultation and for any assessment and/or therapy sessions that may follow.
-Please note that my availability depends on certain practical factors, such as the location of your home (see my service areas on a map) as well as the projected length of time I’d be seeing your child for services.
+My client hours are Tuesdays, Wednesdays, or Thursdays between 9:30am and 2:00pm.
 Feel free to contact me to inquire about whether we are a good fit!